 One side effect of the War, at least as far as baseball goes, was that many minor leaguers got their change to play in The Show as the major leaguers were drafted, and many major-league careers were extended by a couple of years as team struggled to fill their roster.
 In Just’s case, he was a 28-year-old rookie when he finally was brought up to the majors by the Reds, and he’d been in the minors for seven seasons to that point.
-Born as Joseph Erwin Juszczak in Milwaukee, Wis., Just was a first-generation American from Polish parents.
+Born as Joseph Erwin Juszczak in Milwaukee, Wis., on January 8, 1916, Just was a first-generation American from Polish parents.
 He was a catcher on his high school team, and when he entered professional baseball in 1936, he quickly showed his abilities with the bat.
 In his first season with the Fieldale Towlers of the Bi-State League, he hit .269 with 16 home runs.
 He improved his average to .290 while playing for the Hopkinsville Hoppers of the Kitty League (Kentucky-Illinois-Tennessee League), with 10 long balls.

 What led to the name change?
 A favor to the media, he said.

 “The sports writers had tough going with Juszczak.
 The printers had a worse time,” he told the Corpus Christi Caller-Times in 1957.
 “One day one of my sports-writing friends said: ‘Joe, why don’t we just make it Just?’”